swichers/code-management-scripts/docs/git-overlap.md

 # git-overlap

 Checks the provided commit range to determine which commits modify the same files that are also modified in earlier commits.
-This is a very shallow check which does not account for functional or thematic dependencies.
+This is a shallow check which does not account for functional or thematic dependencies.
 It is a starting point for further investigation.

 e.g.
 * Commit 1